0xvpr/SCCT-Trainer/README.md

 # Splinter Cell Chaos Theory Trainer

+### Overview:
-## Trainer for Splinter Cell Chaos Theory built entirely in C merely for proof of concept purposes and language exploration.
+This is a repository for a Splinter Cell Chaos Theory Trainer that I built entirely in C merely for proof of concept purposes and language exploration.
 ### Table of Contents
   - [What I Learned](#What_I_Learned)
   - How it works